 The first step in treating Lyme disease is prevention.
 Prevention measures include staying out of thick brush, high grass and thickly wooded areas unless properly protected.
 Protection includes the use of an insect repellent that contains the chemical DEET when in these areas.
-It is also important to cover all exposed parts of the skin with light-colored ...more treatments »
+It is also important to cover all exposed parts of the skin with light-colored clothing, wear a hat, and to tuck ...more treatments »

 Lyme disease: Misdiagnosis